 - Add floaters such as annual Water Hyacinth and Water Lettuce, and new water plants when the water temperature is 18°C (65°F).

-- This is also a good time to switch to a high protein fish food.
+- This is also an excellent time to switch to high-protein fish food.

 - Thin out plants if the water surface becomes too densely covered.
 Skim the water for an overabundance of such plants as blanket algae and duckweed or trim out a few Lily leaves.

 - Remove all faded blooms and yellowed foliage so they can’t decompose in the water.
-If left, algae will proliferate and potentially turn the water cloudy and green.
+If left, algae will increase and potentially turn the water cloudy and green.

 - Watch for a brown spot on Water Lily and Lotus foliage.
-If detected, remove infected leaves immediately and keep the plant growing vigorously by thinning/dividing when necessary.
+If detected, remove infected leaves immediately and keep the plant thriving by thinning/dividing when necessary.

-- If you have fish, switch to food that’s formulated for cooler water temperatures.
+- If you have fish, switch to a food formulated for cooler water temperatures.

 - Scoop or vacuum accumulated debris from the bottom before winter.